rails/solid_cache/README.md

 ```

 ### Index size limits
 The SolidCache migrations try to create an index with 1024 byte entries.
-If that is to big for your database, you should:
+If that is too big for your database, you should:

 1. Manually change in the index size in the migration
 2. Set `max_key_bytesize` on your cache to the new value